Simon-Muchemi/alx-system_engineering-devops/README.md

-This directory contains file with various scripts concerning file permissions
+This directory contains a set of files that I used to learn and complete my tasks on shell variables and expansions